Prince Harry gets his day in court against tabloids he accuses of blighting his life

 Mirror Group has paid more than 100 million pounds ($125 million) to settle hundreds of unlawful information-gathering claims, and printed an apology to phone hacking victims in 2015.

-But the newspaper denies or has not admitted any of Harry’s claims, which relate to 33 published articles.
+But the newspaper denies or hasn’t admitted any of Harry’s claims, which relate to 33 published articles.

-Green said he plans to question Harry for a day and a half.

-Harry has been expected in court Monday for the opening of the hacking case, the first of his several lawsuits against the media to go to a full trial.
+Harry had been expected in court on Monday for the opening of the hacking case, the first of his several lawsuits against the media to go to a full trial.

 He was absent because he’d taken a flight Sunday from Los Angeles after the birthday of his 2-year-old daughter Lilibet, Sherborne said — to the evident chagrin of the judge, Timothy Fancourt.